 - Staff and Volunteer Acceptable Use Policy

 (Sidmouth-specific policies are here).
-Sidmouth's Safeguarding policies are as follows:
+Sidmouth's Safeguarding policy can be found below.

 - ChildNet – Know It All Resources education resources designed to help educate parents and young people about safe and positive use of the internet.